jeroencvlier/build-ml-pipeline-for-short-term-rental-prices/README.md

    ```

 2. **Create and Activate the Conda Environment**

+Create the environment from the `environment.yml` file:
    ```bash
    conda env create -f environment.yml conda activate nyc_airbnb_dev
    ```

 3. **Initialize Weights & Biases**
+To use Weights & Biases you need to create an account and login with an API key.

    ```bash
    wandb login
    ```